 Another caveat is that I’m leaving Victoria & Albert’s and the Hoop-Dee-Doo Revue off the list.
 Victoria & Albert’s is so different (and better) that I can’t clump it in this list.
 Hoop-Dee-Doo is a dinner show, making it far different from anything else on the list.

-35. Cinderella’s Royal Table (Magic Kingdom) – This restaurant coasts to a 20th place finish solely because you get to eat inside of the iconic castle.
+36. Cinderella’s Royal Table (Magic Kingdom) – This restaurant narrowly escapes the bottom three solely because you get to eat inside of the iconic castle.
 The food is mediocre and the prices are extremely high.
 I’m happy we went once but I don’t think we’ll be going back anytime soon.

 32. Akershus Banquet Hall (Epcot) – My opinion on Akershus worsens over time and the restaurant continues to fall in our rankings.
 The food is somewhat interesting, especially compared to other character dining locations.
 If meeting the princesses is a priority then going here is a decent choice otherwise I’d recommend elsewhere.